enkidevs/curriculum/comp-sci/networking/intro-to-http/what-is-an-url.md

 ---
 ## Footnotes
 [1: Query string]
-This is usually used for additional operations that should be done server-side: filtering, searching etc. :
+The information in a query string is usually used for additional operations that are done on the server-side, such as filtering or searching:

 ```
 www.myapp.com/users?name=John
 ```

-Would make sense to return the users whose name is *John*.
+It would make sense for the above URL to return any users with the name *John*.